harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 ## Conversations

 Conversation boosts **vary depending on the villager's location**.
+These locations can be loosely divided as follows:

+* Work: +4
+* Non-work/day off: +5 or +6
+* Walking: +2

+The **work** boost mainly applies at a villager's most common daytime location; for shopkeepers this might be either inside their respective shop, or nearby (before the shop opens).
+The **non-work** or "day off" boost is often either +5 or +6, but this is far from universal, and it's best to verify the boosts for each villager individually.
+A complete chart of all conversation boosts for all villagers can be found here (INSERT LINK).

-These locations can be loosely divided between **work** locations and **non-work or "day off"** locations.
-The general rule of thumb is that work locations give +4, while non-work locations tend to give +5 or +6 (though this is by no means universal).
-These boosts apply whenever the villager is **stationary** at that location (idly pacing within a small area counts as "stationary").
-However, whenever a villager is in transit/walking from one stationary location to another, **the boost is only +2**.
-So in order to get the most out of the daily conversation boost, it is ideal to talk to a villager before they leave their first stationary location, or wait until they reach a stationary location before talking to them.
+Both of the standard conversation boosts apply **only when the villager is stationary** (or idly pacing within a set area).
+Whenever a villager is in transit from one area to another, the **walking** boost is applied instead, and this only counts for +2.
+As such, it is ideal to talk to a villager before they leave a stationary location, or wait until they reach a stationary location before talking to them.

 ### Doubletalks